fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 ![Three boxes where one would expect only one](../../image/generated/aliasing.png)

 ## Aliasing
 As hinted in the opening paragraph the unexpected boxes originate from aliasing.
-If you look carefully you will notice that the "global" `width` and `height` variables are reassigned each time the `/box` procedure is called.
+If you look carefully you will notice that the "global" `width` and `height` variables are reassigned each time the `box` procedure is called.

 One could solve the problem if one could scope the variables to the procedure only.
 This is where dictionaries come in.